vocdoni/ui-components/README.md

 For now, two different package folders have been created:

 - [`packages`]: holds published packages.
-Every package in this folder will be uploaded to npm registry and will be available to install with your package manager.
+Most packages in this folder will be uploaded to npm registry and will be available to install with your package manager.
 - [`templates`]: not published packages, used by developers to either test here